ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Certain **keywords** include **flaws**. **Flaws** gained through **keywords** do not count against the limit of three chosen  **flaws**.
 All **flaws** after the third are given the same **score** as the third **ability**.
 You may designate **flaws** from **keywords** as your first or second-ranked **flaw**.

-## 3.5 Advanced Character Creation
+## 3.5 Alternative Character Creation

-*QuestWorlds* offers two advanced methods of character creation: prose and list.
+*QuestWorlds* offers two alternative methods of character creation: prose and list.

 ### 3.5.1 The List Method